exploratory-io/book/analytics/anomaly.md

 With algorithm "Seasonal Hybrid ESD (S-H-ESD)", created by Twitter, it detects anomaly in the presence of seasonality and an underlying trend

 ## Input Data
 Input data should be a time series data.
-Each row should represent one observation (e.g. one row per date/time).
+Each row should represent one observation with date/time.
 It should have following columns.

   * Date - A Date or POSIXct column when the observation was made.
   * Some measure value - Numeric column that stores observed value.